ACCESS-NRI/access-hive.org.au/docs/about/contribute/contribute_on_github.md

 For cloning this repository onto your local computer, we encourage you to first add your local SSH keys to your GitHub profile.

 To start with, if you have an <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/checking-for-existing-ssh-keys" target="_blank">existing SSH key</a>, then simply <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">add this key to your github account</a>, and you are all set to clone the repository.
-In case you don't have the SSH keys set up on your local computer, it's easy to <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent">create a new SSH key locally</a>, and then <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">link this key to your github account</a>.
+In case you don't have the SSH keys set up on your local computer, it's easy to <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent">create a new SSH key locally</a>, and then <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">feel free to link this key to your github account</a>.

 <terminal-window>
     <terminal-line data="input">git clone git@github.com:ACCESS-Hive/access-hive.github.io.git</terminal-line>